-- by contrast: For example, white text on a darker shape background.
+- by inverse color contrast: For example, white text on a darker shape background.
 See our banner below as an example:

-- by space: Make it stand out by creating bigger white space around it.
+- by space: Make the message stand out by creating a much bigger white space around it.
 That alone will attract attention to that point.

-- by style: Highlight it with a hand-drawn underline or marker shape.
+- by style: Highlight your key point with a hand-drawn underline or marker swoosh shape.

-However, choose only one of those options.
-Don’t combine them all.
+Choose only one of those options, don’t combine them all.
 Also, remember to stay consistent.
 If you use color for your key message of the slide, use the same color over the whole presentation for other key messages on other slides.